-These techniques are recommended by professionals to help their clients who suffer from anxiety attacks.
+These techniques about how to stop an anxiety attack are recommended by professionals to help their clients who suffer from anxiety attacks.

 1. Acceptance Exercises

-This technique comes from mindfulness and it has worked for many people in very different situations.
+This technique to deal with anxiety comes from mindfulness and it has worked for many people in very different situations.
 So let’s assume you are in the middle of an anxiety attack.
 Full Panic Mode.
 You are experiencing a high heart rate, dizziness, twitching muscles, or any other symptom.